HecVini/Replication_PesticidesPaper_Environmental2024/Replication_Team_Natalia_Vinicius/README.md

 - `Report`: Rmarkdown script and Report in hmtl for our Replication Report.

-- `Presentation`: Tex script for slides for replication presentation
+- `Presentation`:  slides for replication presentation